xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

    :align: center

-Sometimes, you cannot see feature (such as a edge of partial hole) because the position is too far away for the high mag.
+Sometimes, you cannot see feature (such as a edge of partial hole) because the position is too far away in the high mag image.
 In an ideal world, the image shift in R mag should land on the exact location of the point you picked.
 But in reality, possibly due to imperfection of system calibrations, this rarely happens.
-You usually have to reduce R mag temporarily or use an IS montage at R to catch the feature, and you have to do this four times.
+You usually have to reduce R mag temporarily or use an IS montage at R to catch the feature, and you have to do this four times for each of the four corner points.

 Admittedly, it is a pain, at least not very fun to me.

-Despite the pain, at end of the procedure in above steps, the precise image shift vectors are determined.
-The image shift pattern drawn back to lower mag image (e.g. LD View) might seem off a little.
+Despite the pain, at end of the procedure from the above steps, the precise image shift vectors are obtained.
+The image shift pattern based on the vectors drawn back to lower mag image (e.g. LD View) might seem off a little.
 This is again due to imperfect calibrations.
 No worries, in your final collected images, the positions will be right!

-As soon as the procedure is finished, there appears a line right under "Regular array of holes" in the dialog, something like **Spacing 2.74 and 2.75um Maximum shift: 3.9um**.
+As soon as the procedure is finished, there appears a line right under "Regular array of holes" in the dialog window, something like **Spacing 2.74 and 2.75um Maximum shift: 3.9um**.
 If you have never done this before, this line is not shown until you did.
 If you save setting file, there will be a line starting with "MultiShotParams" containing this very information.
-And in your next SerialEM session with a new grid, this information will be existed there and likely wrong.
+And in your next SerialEM session with a new grid, this information will be existed there but likely wrong.
 You will have to redo this for a new grid.

-Oh, I know, you probably naturally ask: "Can we do this an easier way?"
+Oh, you probably will naturally ask: "Can we do this an easier way?"
 The answer is YES.

 .. _using_hole_vectors: